 Every year enrolled at a technical school satisfies 1,000 hours of work experience.
 You can gain up to 2,000 hours of schooling to meet the requirement.

-The top five technical colleges for electricians in Alabama are George C. Wallace State Community College at Dothan, Bevill State Community College, John C. Calhoun State Community College, Shelton State Community College, and Gadsden State Community College.
+for electricians in Alabama are George C. Wallace State Community College at Dothan, Bevill State Community College, John C. Calhoun State Community College, Shelton State Community College, and Gadsden State Community College.

 You can take your general education courses online, but nothing compares to the hands-on experience you will gain at a trade school.
 You can expect to learn about conductors, cables, grounding and bonding, motors, and lighting.
 If you are worried about paying for school, search for grants and scholarships to fund your schooling.
 Two years of community college in Alabama costs between $5,000 and $6,000 for in-state tuition.